SpecFlowOSS/SpecFlowWiki/Configuration.md

 Unlike other runtime-only tools, SpecFlow processes the configuration file also while it generates the unit-tests from the feature files (this happens usually when you save the feature file).
 This means that after you have changed the configuration file, you might need to force re-generation of the unit test (if the configuration change affects the generated tests).
-The [[Visual Studio 2010 Integration]] can detect the change of the configuration file and offers re-generation.
+The [[Visual Studio integration|Visual Studio 2010 Integration]] can detect the change of the configuration file and offers re-generation.
+In Visual Studio you can also force re-generation from the context menu of the project node in the solution explorer.

 ## Default Configuration